Main illustration: Joshuah Miranda

 “Getting promoted is usually more nuanced than just nailing a series of discrete tasks”

-While it is of course important to know what you want your next role to be, once you do know, you should turn your attention to how to get there.
+Knowing what you want your next role to be is the first step.
+Once you do know, you should turn your attention to how to get there.
 Focus on the means as opposed to the end.
 Put thoughts of promotions and shiny new titles to the back of your mind and instead focus on your own journey and growth.

 This all sounds simple, but how can it be done in practice?
-Well, there’s a recipe which I’ve found provides a healthy framing for IC designers in thinking about their growth, and it’s one that contains just two simple ingredients: results and behaviors.
+Well, there’s a recipe which I’ve found provides a healthy frame within which IC designers can think about their growth, and it’s one that contains just two simple ingredients: results and behaviors.

 Results are the output of the work that you do.
 As a product designer, results are assessed based on the quality and impact of your design work, based on whether you are shipping “good design,” i.e. Your work is:

 - Valuable to customers and solves the intended problem.

 Achieving great results is extremely important, however it’s also just one part of what it takes to be a great designer.
 There is another ingredient that is less obvious, less tangible, but just as important to improve in, in order to grow.
 It’s about how you go about your work.
 It’s about your behaviors.

 Behaviors: The secret sauce of product design career development

 Behaviors are how you approach your work – how you act, think and communicate in your role.
 The behaviors of a product designer are assessed based on whether you can work successfully with the people around you, i.e:

 - You commit to doing things and then follow through.